33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 Finally, for nature lovers, we have the botanical garden (Jardín Etnobotánico de Oaxaca).
 Here you can take a guided tour of it and learn all about the state’s agave plants and other endemic flora.

-This place is important because Oaxaca is not only the state with the highest number of ethnic groups but also where we can find more plants.
+This place is important because Oaxaca is not only the state with the highest number of ethnic groups, but also where we can find more plants.

 There are guided tours in English and Spanish.
 Spanish tours are more frequent.
-For English, you must go Tuesday or Thursday at 11 am, and the entrance fee is 100 pesos.
+For English, you must go on Tuesday or Thursday at 11 am, and the entrance fee is 100 pesos.
 There is no entrance without being part of the guided tour.

-13. Try as Many Coffee Shops as You Can
+15. Try as Many Coffee Shops as You Can

 The state of Oaxaca is a coffee producer, and for that reason, the city offers plenty of coffee shops where you can indulge in espressos, cappuccinos, or even iced coffee.